SAP/wdio-qmate-service/docs/sections/features/selectors.md

 ```
 !!! info
 		To get a complete overview about all possible methods, please see [nonUi5.element](https://pages.github.tools.sap/sProcurement/wdio-qmate-service-ts/doc/#nonUi5.element).

-### Getting the attributes with Spotlight
-The [Spotlight Chrome Extension](https://github.tools.sap/sProcurement/qmate-spotlight) also supports non UI5 applications to generate unique selectors.
-It is possible to use one of the alternatives generated from spotlight or to define them manually.

 ### Getting the attributes manually
 To get the properties of an element manually, please follow the steps below: